-So when Bill decides to hang up his hat after 40 years, you’ll be able to replace his contract with the next generation’s version of Bill.
+So when Bob decides to hang up his hat after 40 years, you'll be able to replace his contract with the next generation's version of Bob.
 Because your company is no longer just a service provider.

 When you submit those RFP responses, you won't be judged solely on price – they'll know your reputation as the hard-working, customer-pleasing, badass company you are.

-Clients will refer you more as their “go to” firm.
+Clients will refer you more as their “go-to” firm because you have provided an easy way to talk about you that is clear.
 Newcomers to the market will quickly find you, see and feel that you are a real player that must be invited to the table.

 Remember, branding is company culture too.